Before you apply

 Organizing and marking your evidence

-If you are submitting your evidence online, type in the item letters in the spaces provided.
+If submitting evidence online, type in the item letters in the spaces provided.

 Marking your evidence properly helps the Tenancy Dispute Officer easily locate your evidence during the hearing.